ravicm/blackJack/README.md

 It is pretty clear from above references that the play is conducted in several variations.
 The code assumes most generic variation in all.
 Hence, the following are to be noted:

 A. Dealer stands on all 17's including soft 17.
 B. Split allowed only once
 C. Doubling is not allowed after Split.

 How to play:

 You can choose to play the game by answering Yes/No at command prompt.
 However, a simulation is already included in the code that answers Yes/No based on chosen playing strategy.

 The questions are as follows:
-- Are you ready to start the game
+- Are you ready to start the game?
+- Do you want to double down?
--
+- Hit(y)/Stand(n)
+(Process repeats)

 Overview of the code: